-Under the indicator are the active engine ECM fault code(s).
-See the engine manufacturer's manual supplied with the crane for a description of these fault codes.
+Under the indicator are the active Cummins ECM fault code(s).
+See the engine owners manual for a description of these fault codes.

 Engine Loss of Power or Shutdown Hazard

 If the amber fault indicator is on, an engine fault is active which must be addressed immediately.
 Otherwise, the engine ECM may reduce engine power.